FAQs about attending services in church

 Who do I contact if I want to know more about Families and Children?

-Our Director of MABS Children Youth and Families Project is Jo Griffiths.
-You can contact her by e-mail.
+Our p/t Children & Families Worker is Kate Ladd.
+You can contact her by email.